NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Faculty who want to mentor undergraduate research in 2018-2019  ###

+**Date:** February 16, 2018

+**Abstract:** This week's FAMUS will be kind of like a beauty pageant: several faculty will be on display, pitching possible projects, and students will decide whether they like a particular project and will then communicate their interest to that faculty member.
+On the other hand, this won't be like a beauty pageant, because in the end the faculty decide who does/doesn't work with them.
+The faculty who will be hawking their wares, so to speak, include:

+    - Dana Ernst
+    - Nandor Sieben
+    - Roy St. Laurent
+    - John Neuberger
+    - Jeff Rushall

+Come see what projects faculty have in mind for next year.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS18-02-16.pdf)]

 ### Cops and Robbers  ###

 **Date:** February 9, 2018

 **Speaker:** Dylan King (former student at the University of Nebraska Omaha)

 **Abstract:**  Cops and Robbers is traditionally a pursuit game played on a finite, connected graph; $K$ cops and a single robber are placed on the vertices of a graph and take turns moving to adjacent vertices.
 If a cop occupies the same vertex as the robber then the cops win, but if the robber is always able to avoid that situation then he wins.
 Much of the literature is focused on determining the cop number of a graph, which is the minimum number of cops needed to always capture the robber.
 My research focused on the infinite analog to the traditional Cops and Robbers game.

 The guest to be interviewed is also Dylan King.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS18-02-09.pdf)]